techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Git and Linux/Processes.md

 ## Key Terms

-daemon:  this is a background process used to supervise the system or provide functionality to other processes (like the inetd provides to the telnetd?)
+*daemon*:  this is a background process used to supervise the system or provide functionality to other processes (like the inetd provides to the telnetd?)

-PID: Process ID is a unique identifyer assigned when the process is created
+*PID*: Process ID is a unique identifyer assigned when the process is created

+*inetd*: internet daemon, who as it turned out, manages the telnet daemon and was they key to doing this assignment